 Making the transition from the ghettos of New York Latin barrios to the heights of the music world requires enormous character.
 Such is the case of Ray Barretto.

 Never straying from his roots, he was a great admirer of swing, jam, jazz, and the genres’ most noted figures, such as Dizzy Gillespie.
-He made these genres his own, standing out as a great vocalist.
+He made these genres his own.

 His career took on a new dimension in 1967, when he replaced Mongo Santamaría in the Tito Puente Orchestra, with whom he recorded his first album, “Dance Mania.”
 The album’s success would set the stage for his future professional career.